pedroamarall/rest-builder/javascript/README.md

 		PLACEHOLDER
 	</details>

-1. Post documents to Documents and Media using JavaScript.
+1. Post documents to Documents and Media first using curl and then with JavaScript.

 1. Send a Git pull request to ***brianchandotcom***, replacing the PLACEHOLDER text below with the JavaScript commands.